lurbano/rpi-led-strip/README.md

 Setting up the tornado server used for Websockets
 > sudo pip3 install tornado

+## Starting server
+Go to the folder rpi-led-strip/webServer/ and run the command
+> sudo python3 server.py

 ## Starting up on boot
 ** IMPORTANT **: the directory with the files needs to be in the pi home directory (e.g. /home/pi/rpi-led-strip) with this setup.
 You can change this but be sure to put the full path to the commands
 ### set up to start server automatically on startup